Project-Obscure/project-obscure-benelux/README.md

 - Academic research and education
 - Security professionals conducting authorized investigations

-Important: All parsers and information in this repository contain publicly available knowledge intended for legitimate forensic and security purposes only.
 🌍 Why Benelux?
 We're starting with the Benelux region to: